ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 - how we validated it
 - benefit of using one well tested and well-understood modeling framework (SS) (but disadvantages too) --- i.e. benefit to playing with all the switches and understanding one framework well versus having many tools that we superficially understand (based on Rick's comments at the conference)
+- why we developed generic low-level functions and higher level functions
+- but researchers are free to develop their own higher level functions
+- because in an open-source MIT(?) licensed R package, users are free to modify functions as needed

 ## How ss3sim complements other generic stock-assessment simulation software

 - focus on "generic" software, e.g. not software the just works for salmon simulation

-### r4ss
+*r4ss*

 - @r4ss2013
 - r4ss has functions to facilitate aspects of simulations, mostly focused on reading and plotting output for stock assessment
 - ss3sim uses r4ss functions for some reading, writing, and bias adjustment

-### FLR
+*FLR*

 - @kell2007 for FLR and @hillary2009 for simulation in FLR
 - statistical catch-at-age only?
 - not integrated analysis, not SS
 - but particularly relevant to Europe

-### "Hooilator"
+*"Hooilator"*

 - http://fisherysimulation.codeplex.com, Windows only, GUI..., works on bootstrapped data only, therefore isn't as flexible as ss3sim.
 Used in:
     1. @lee2012
     2. @piner2011
     3. @lee2011

-## The need for balance between generalizing and tailoring in simulation software

-- maybe?
-- why we developed generic low-level functions and higher level functions
-- but researchers are free to develop their own higher level functions
-- because in an open-source MIT(?) licensed R package, users are free to modify functions as needed

 ## Research opportunities with ss3sim